ZKAmoeba-Micro/micro/docs/external-node/06_components.md

 ## Reorg Detector

 In zkAmoeba, it is theoretically possible for L1 batches to be reverted before the corresponding "execute" operation is applied on L1, that is before the block is [final][finality].
 Such situations are highly uncommon and typically occur due to significant issues: e.g. a bug in the sequencer implementation preventing L1 batch commitment.
-Prior to batch finality, the zkAmoeba operator can perform a rollback, reverting one or more batches and restoring the blockchain state to a previous point.
+Prior to batch finality, the micro operator can perform a rollback, reverting one or more batches and restoring the blockchain state to a previous point.
 Finalized batches cannot be reverted at all.

 However, even though such situations are rare, the EN must handle them correctly.